 From time to time, you might notice some websites you become interested in.
 For instance, it might be your new competitor’s site or just some web portal with superb (or inferior) loading speed.
-“Who is hosting this?” or “What is the web hosting company” you may be wondering.
+“Who is hosting this?”, “What is the web hosting company” or “What is a hosting provider?” you may be wondering.

 Imagine another situation: you want to transfer your domain or connect it to a web hosting provider.
 “Who is hosting my domain?” is what you’ll probably want to know.

 Whatever the question, the answer has never been easier to find!
 Use our free hosting checker tool to check host of any site — and get a lot of other information.
 Let’s have a quick look at how our website host checker works and how to interpret its output.

 So how to discover who is hosting any website?
 Enter its URL in our hosting checker tool and press ‘Check.’
 In a few moments, you’ll get the hosting checker report, featuring the following information: